glacier-modding/glaciermodding.org/docs/modding/customcampaigns/planning_contract.md

 Change the `isDefaultSpawn` and `isPreferredSpawn` values from false to true.

-For now just leave the world transform the same, and we'll come back and edit that later.
+The world transform here isn't actually used by the game, so we can just leave that the same.

 The first part of your planning contract file should now look like this: